Sinanpakkada/Exam_system/Readme.md

 Feel free to fork the repository and submit pull requests.
 Contributions to improve the application or add new features are welcome.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Java Swing for providing the GUI framework.
-- [Your Inspiration](https://example.com) for the original concept.

 ---